×

 If you have not spent a lot of time in Iloilo City, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Iloilo City, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Iloilo City for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in the city for more than a few years.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also doesn't require a large upfront cost like a down payment, and the landlord is typically responsible for maintenance and repairs.
 If you're unsure about your job stability or you anticipate needing to move in the near future, renting could be a safer choice.
 However, if you're financially stable and looking to settle down in Iloilo City, buying a home could be beneficial.
 It's also important to consider the real estate market in Iloilo City.
 If it's a seller's market with high property values and competitive bidding, renting might be more cost-effective until the market cools down.
 Conversely, if it's a buyer's market with lower property prices, it could be a great time to buy.
 In conclusion, both buying and renting have their own advantages and disadvantages.
-It's crucial to assess your personal situation and consult with a real estate professional before making a decision," said one expat in Iloilo City.
+It's crucial to assess your personal situation and consult with a real estate professional before making a decision," remarked one expat in Iloilo City, Philippines.

 What should I pack when moving to Iloilo City?